STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 [WikiChromosomeNumber]: https://en.wikipedia.org/wiki/List_of_organisms_by_chromosome_count
 [ChoromosomeNumberTbl]: https://github.com/STAT545-UBC-students/hw01-zeeva85#some-fun-facts-about-biology

 ## Interest

-Besides being a nerd I also enjoy:-
+Besides being a :nerd_face: I also enjoy:-

-- Playing the Guitar, picture of [me] in an acoustic gig [AccousticGig].
+- Playing the Guitar, picture of [me][AccousticGig] in an acoustic session.
-	- If you are looking to form a band or just jam, [hear][RandomSolo] me out, should give you an idea of what I can bring into our jamming session as a guitarist.
-Altenatively, [here][YoutubeLink] and [here](RandomSolo2)
+	- If you are looking to form a band or just jam, [hear][RandomSolo] me out, hopefully it should give you an idea of what I can bring into the jamming sessions.
+Altenatively, [here][YoutubeLink] and [here](RandomSolo2) are some more.
 - Cooking and experimenting with new dishes.
-- Playing Soccer.
+- Playing Soccer and watching soccer.

 [AccousticGig]: https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fphoto.php%3Ffbid%3D10153081465425031%26set%3Da.10150977844975031%26type%3D3&width=500
 [RandomSolo]: https://soundcloud.com/seevasantindran/random-solo-trial/s-C5r8F
 [RandomSolo2]: https://soundcloud.com/seevasantindran/fine/s-cLzvk
 [YoutubeLink]: https://www.youtube.com/watch?v=jPfW9Cl2SUA

-# Reflections
+## Reflections

-## Why am I in this course ?
+### Why am I in this course ?

 Learning `r` is an essential part for data exploration in high-throughput biology.
-The [STAT545][Stat545Link] course would offer me some experience in gaining some ground work towards building familiarity and expertise in wranggling with data exploration tools such as the `ggplot` package.
-My goal(s) towards the end of this class is hopefully :crossed_fingers: be able to produce genome wide interaction and mapping such as shown below with data from my research.
+[STAT545][Stat545Link] would offer me some experience in gaining some ground towards building familiarity and expertise in data wranggling with data exploration and visualization tools such as the `ggplot` package.
+My goal(s) towards the end of this class is hopefully :crossed_fingers: be able to produce genome wide interaction mapping shown below with the data from my own research.

 > My primary passion is to seek out the mysteries and the intricacies that are allusively governing the universe.
-I have chosen biology as a platform of my curiosity With modern expedition, enormous data's are generated.
+I have chosen biology as a platform of my curiosity.
 > Srtike out ~~cancer~~

 ![sgayeast][sgayeast]
 **Figure 1.
 Genome wide interaction in yeast and their clusters in yeast.**

 ![nodesgif][nodesgif]
 Hopefully I also will be able to turn it into something like this for just cause its cool :sunglasses:

 [nodesgif]: https://travelbetweenthepages.files.wordpress.com/2016/06/airports-network.gif
 [sgayeast]: https://radiostudent.si/sites/default/files/slike/2016-11-16-dve-mutaciji-boljši-od-ene-64187.jpg
 -----

 ## STAT545A Learning outcome checklist ..

-1. [x] Learn sonme basic markdown
+1. [x] Learn some basic markdown
 2. [x] share some cool markdown tricks with the class
 	* `[![ImageName](ImagePath/link)](link to site)`
-		* This produces a clickable image, where the image for the buttons ands the link for the button are both from websites.
-Look at my Twitter, Youtube and LinkedIn at the bottom of the page for example.
+		* This produces a clickable image, where the image and the link are both from websites.
+Look at my Twitter, Youtube and LinkedIn example at the bottom of the page for an example.

 2. [x] Learn some basic `R markdown `
 3. [x] Share some useful code with the class